rswift/laughing-garbanzo/README.md

 * https://docs.aws.amazon.com/rolesanywhere/latest/userguide/credential-helper.html

 ### Usage
 The [create.sh](./create.sh) script endeavours to create the root & intermediate certificate authorities, then create and sign (with the intermediate) a user cert...
-With those artefacts, it relies on you having appropraite AWS permissions to create the Trust Anchor, a Role (using the AWS read only policy) and a Profile.
+With those artefacts, it relies on you having appropriate AWS permissions to create the Trust Anchor, a Role (using the AWS read only policy) and a Profile.

 The [set-creds.sh](./set-creds.sh) script must be run as `. ./set-creds.sh` in order to set the AWS environment variables.
 Otherwise, they'll set themselves inside the script, then be lost when the script ends.
 If it works, then you'll have the permission scope of the role that is linked to the profile, authenticated via the certs.
 Magic.